howard8888/workspace/README.md

 A: A small status dict (policy name, ok/fail/noop, reward, notes) and it stamps provenance on any binding it creates.

 Q: What if drive predicates aren’t available?
-A: Policies degrade gracefully by relying on existing graph tags; the system keeps running.
+A: Policies degrade gracefully by relying on existing graph tags, the system keeps running.